London International Airport: Ground transportation

 Shuttle service is available for passengers wishing to connect to flights at Toronto Pearson International Airport in Toronto.

-London Transit Commission provides service between the airport and Fanshawe College.
+London Transit Commission provides bus service between the airport and Fanshawe College.

 Airshow London

-The airport is home to the annual "Airshow London", the largest military airshow in Canada.
-It showcases military aircraft from the Canadian and United States Air Forces.
+The airport is home to the annual Airshow London, the largest military airshow in Canada.
+It showcases ground and air display of military aircraft from the air forces of Canada, the United States, and the United Kingdom.